jsgounot/BioScripts/SpringCompression/README.md

 ### Usage

 The pipeline will can either work on local `fastq` files or download the files for you with `wget`.
-In case of local `fastq`, files are not removed from their original location.
+In case of local `fastq`, files are **not** removed from their original location.
+You will need to remove the files yourself.

 You need to feed the pipeline with a json configuration file: